 1. Spy Museum

 The Spy Museum is definitely high on the list of unique things to do in Washington, DC.
 Covering the history of spying over the many years of our country, this museum clues you in on many things that used to be Top Secret.
 Upon entering you will obtain a cover that you will carry through many of the exhibits in the museum.
-It is a great place to take children, and is very family friendly.
+It is a great place to take children and is very family-friendly.
 There is even an entire exhibit entitled “Exquisitely Evil,” which covers fifty years of Bond Villains and just how close many of them came to crossing the lines of reality and make-believe.
 Not just anyone can enter this world of international espionage.
-Your ticket is your all-access pass to everything covert, top-secret, and all around spy-like.
+Your ticket is your all-access pass to everything covert, top-secret, and all-around spy-like.
 Just don’t be surprised if it self-destructs after you use it.
-It is quite pricy as museums go, but worth it.
-Six dollars ($6) discount for military members and their families.
+It is quite pricy as museums go but worth it.
+Discount for military members and their families.

 5. DC United

 If baseball isn’t your cup of team, DC’s soccer team might be just what you’re looking for.
-The league is offering military discount seats, at $40 for midfield and $30 for sideline, for the 2014 season.
+The league is offering military discount seats for midfield and for the sideline.

 There are several Fuddruckers in the Washington, DC area.
 You can snag a 15% military discount with a military ID.